Titanium Rings Grades

 - CP - Commercially Pure Titanium (Ti-999)

-Titanium is a superior metal for jewelry making simply because it will never tarnish, and it is 100% compatible with the human body, not causing allergic reactions, skin irritations or discoloration of any sort, making it the ideal metal for those with sensitive skin.
+Titanium is a superior metal for jewelry making simply because it will never tarnish, and it is 100% compatible with the human body, not causing allergic reactions, skin irritations or discoloration of any sort, making it the ideal metal for those with sensitive skin, and especially for allergic contact dermatitis (nickel allergy) sufferers.
 This is true for all grades of titanium, including CP, 6/4, and 6/6/2.

 Aircraft Grade Titanium Ti-6/4.